NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/editBot.md

 ## Other optional configuration options

-### 1.5 Prompt
-This option allows a default system prompt to be added.

 ### 1.6 UI
 The UI panel enables fast and easy customization of the bot name, icons, colors, and other visual elements.
+The custom bot will be displayed to the user with the specific UI choices when accessed.

 ![bots](editBot/07_ui.png)